dwyl/learn-elixir/code-reuse-hexpm.md

 A quotation, often abbreviated to quote, is the repetition of someone else's statement or thought. <br />
 Quotes are usually an expression of wisdom in a concise form.
+They often condense a lifetime of learning into a single sentence and as such are worthy of our attention.

-In our example we will be focussing on a subset of quotes; the inspirational/motivational kind. e.g:
+In our example we will be focussing on a subset of quotes; the thought-provoking kind
+(_often called inspirational or motivational_).
+e.g:

 > "_If you think you are too small to make a difference, try sleeping with a mosquito._"